Causes and treatment of hooded eyes

 The length of time before an individual can return to work after blepharoplasty (eyelid surgery) can vary depending on several factors, such as the extent of the procedure, individual healing times, and the individual’s occupation.
 However, in general, most individuals are able to return to work within 7 to 10 days after the procedure.

 During the first few days after the procedure, there may be some bruising, swelling, and discomfort around the eyes, making it difficult to perform certain tasks or activities.
-It is important to follow the surgeon’s instructions regarding post-operative care and activity restrictions to ensure proper healing and minimize the risk of complications.
+It is important to follow the surgeon’s instructions regarding postoperative care and activity restrictions to ensure proper healing and minimise the risk of complications.

 Most individuals can resume non-strenuous work within a week to 10 days after the procedure.
 However, if the job involves heavy lifting, strenuous physical activity, or exposure to dust or other irritants, it may be necessary to take additional time off to ensure proper healing.